BreadBox64/BoopChat/README.md

 2. Delete the ServerGUI and Mobile folders
 3. As of right now, you must have [Processing](https://processing.org/download/) installed.
 This will change in the future.
 4. Open and run ClientGUI.pde
-  a.
-This will connect you to the main BoopChat server.
-Change the IP on line 81 if you wish to connect to a different server.

 ### Client-only, mobile only:
 1. Download the BoopChat repository (Extra all files when prompted)